ChristinaRaichel/Data_projects/RL/MADDPG/Readme.md

 The paper discusses the application of an actor-critic network for each agent in a multi-agent scenario, to reduce the variance developed by the agents and the non-stationarity of the environment.

-The multiagent-particle-envs was used as the particle environment https://github.com/openai/multiagent-particle-envs
+The multiagent-particle-envs was used as the multi-agent environment https://github.com/openai/multiagent-particle-envs